CodeSenpii/CodeSenpii.github.io/README.md

 - Accosiative Array/ Dictionary / Maps
 - Tuples

-The main data structure used in this programs is a **list of tuples** This contains the the name of the stations, the station IDs and the latitude and Longitude coordinates of each  Train station.
-Keeping a data structure with this information
+The main data structure used in this programs is a **list of tuples** This contains the the name of the stations, the station IDs and the latitude and Longitude coordinates of each train station.
+Train station names and location hardly ever changes so keeping a data structure with this information embedded in the software save on processing time and database queries.

 **Example of the list of tuples.**
 ```